covcom/300CEM/Week_03_XML_and_Gradle/README.md

     }
     ```

     What happens in the code above is that given the deprication rate and original price, we calculate the vehicle's current value.
 You could use more sophisticated algorithms in your app.
-But in this simple example, I assume it's at a rate of 80%.
+But in this simple example, we use a rate of 80%.
 Note for values of double type, we have to round it to a desired decimal place otherwise you'll be given a long decimal number.

     > There's a good story for this called [Pentium FDIV bug](https://en.wikipedia.org/wiki/Pentium_FDIV_bug).
 Also, check this out [What Every Computer Scientist Should Know About Floating-Point Arithmetic](http://docs.oracle.com/cd/E19957-01/806-3568/ncg_goldberg.html).